John Alt

 John Michael Alt (born May 30, 1962) is a former professional American football offensive tackle in the National Football League (NFL).
 He played his entire NFL career with the Kansas City Chiefs from 1984 to 1996.
+He was drafted in the first round of the 1984 NFL draft with the 21st overall pick.
 A graduate of Columbia Heights (MN) High School, he played his college years at the University of Iowa.

 After retiring from the NFL, Alt began assistant coaching at Cretin-Derham Hall High School in Saint Paul, Minnesota, working with the offensive line.
 He then went to Totino-Grace High School to coach the offensive line when his son Joe started playing there.

-Alt's son, Mark, was selected 53rd overall in the 2010 NHL Entry Draft by the Carolina Hurricanes, and currently plays hockey for the Colorado Avalanche.
-Alt’s other son, Joe, is an All-American offensive tackle for Notre Dame.
+Alt's son, Mark, was selected 53rd overall in the 2010 NHL Entry Draft by the Carolina Hurricanes, and played hockey for the Colorado Avalanche.
+Alt's other son, Joe, was selected fifth overall in the 2024 NFL draft by the Los Angeles Chargers.